Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 - Playing with more people will increase how much EXP you gain, ranging between 0.75x (single player) to 1.25x EXP (6+ players).
 - Guessing quickly will earn you 1.1x EXP.
 - Guess streaks greater than 5 will earn you 1.2x EXP.
+- Voting on [top.gg](https://top.gg/bot/508759831755096074/vote) rewards you 2x EXP for an hour.
+You can vote once every 12 hours.
+See `,vote` for more details.
 - Every weekend is a 2x EXP weekend, all days on Saturdays and Sundays EST time.
 - On weekdays, there are 3 daily `KMQ Power Hours` lasting two hours each for 2x EXP, at random points in the day.
 - Winning a game in teams mode earns your team 1.1x EXP.
+- All EXP bonuses stack on one another.

 ## Requirements
 You will only gain EXP if: